 Coughs vary considerably.
 A cough may be characterized as dry (unproductive) or productive, bringing up blood or sputum (also called phlegm).
 Sputum is a mixture of mucus, debris, and cells expelled by the lungs.
 It may be clear, yellow, green, or streaked with blood.

 People who cough very hard may strain their rib muscles or cartilage, causing pain in the chest, particularly when they breathe in, move, or cough again.
 Cough may be very distressing and interfere with sleep.
-However, if coughing increases slowly over decades, as it may in smokers, people may hardly be aware of it.
+However, if coughing increases slowly over decades, as it may in people who smoke, people may hardly be aware of it.

 Causes of Cough